2002 North Carolina House of Representatives election: District 7

 Incumbent Democrat John Hall has represented the 7th district since his appointment on February 4, 2000.
 Hall was elected to his first full term.

 District 8

 Incumbent Democrat Edith Warren has represented the 8th district since 1999.

 District 9

 Incumbent Democrat Marian McLawhorn has represented the 9th district since 1999.

 District 10

 Incumbent Democrat Russell Tucker has represented the 10th district since 1999.
 He lost re-election to Republican Stephen LaRoque.

 District 11

 Incumbent Democrat Phil Baddour has represented the 11th district since 1993.
 He lost re-election to Republican Louis Pate.

 District 12

 The new 12th district overlaps with much of the former 79th district.
-Incumbent Democrat William L. Wainwright, who has represented the 79th district and its predecessors since 1991, was re-elected here.
+Incumbent Democrat William Wainwright, who has represented the 79th district and its predecessors since 1991, was re-elected here.

 District 13

-The new 13th district overlaps with much of the former 4th district.
-Incumbent Republican Jean Preston, who has represented the 4th district since 1993, was re-elected here.
+The new 13th district overlaps with much of the former 4th district includes the home of incumbent Republican Jean Preston, who has represented the 4th district since 1993, and Democrat Ronald Smith, who has represented the 4th district since 1997, Preston was re-elected here.